 Email is the main way we communicate to organise expo.
 It is essentially obligatory to participate in this.
 Joining the email list does not commit you to come, it's just a mailing list.

 Sign up to get emails here: lists.wookware.org/cgi-bin/mailman/listinfo/expo".
-This is a new email system created in 2018 so if you think you are already on the list but you joined before 2018, and you haven't been getting many emails recently, you are probably on the wrong list.
-So visit that webpage and sign up to the new expo list (hosted on wookware.org not on the university).
+This is a new email list created in 2018 (moved outside Cambridge University) so if you think you are already on the list but you joined before 2018, and you haven't been getting many emails recently, you are probably on the wrong list.
+So visit that webpage and sign up to the new expo list.

 You will be sent email requesting confirmation, to prevent others from gratuitously subscribing you.
 This is a private list, which means that the list of members is not available to non-members.